Tapentadol: Addiction and abuse

 The World Health Organization determined that there was little evidence to judge the abuse potential of tapentadol when it was introduced.
 Although early pre-clinical animal trials suggested that tapentadol had a reduced abuse liability compared to other opioid analgesics, the US Drug Enforcement Agency placed tapentadol into Schedule II, the same category as stronger opioids more commonly used recreationally, such as morphine, oxycodone, and fentanyl.
 Since these initial trials, however, evidence has shown that tapentadol is commonly abused, misused and diverted, that it is addictive, and that it poses a high risk of physical and/or mental dependence.

 Given that tapentadol is a highly selective full agonist of the μ-opioid receptor, and given that is not a pro-drug, with no ceiling effect, studies have found that it is significantly more abusable than tramadol, and similar to hydrocodone and other full agonists of the μ-opioid receptor (such as oxycodone and hydromorphone) in terms of addiction and dependence liability.
 Tapentadol is water soluble, which creates the potential for further abuse of the drug.
-There have been reports of users crushing, chewing, inhaling or injecting immediate-release tapentadol tablets, which can lead to respiratory depression, coma and death.
+There have been reports of users crushing, chewing, inhaling or injecting immediate-release tapentadol tablets, which can lead to respiratory depression, and death.